gro1m/azure-dp100/README.md

 #### 1.2.4 use custom code modules in designer

 ### 2.2 Run training scripts in an Azure Machine Learning workspace
+#### 2.2.1 create and run an experiment by using the Azure Machine Learning SDK
 In Azure Machine Learning, an experiment is a named process, usually the running of a script or a pipeline, that can generate metrics and outputs and be tracked in the Azure Machine Learning workspace.
 An experiment can be run multiple times, with different data, code, or settings; and Azure Machine Learning tracks each run, enabling you to view run history and compare results for each run.

 **The Experiment Run Context**